-For example, personal protective equipment, or PPE.
-In order to function properly and keep workers safe, PPE must fit correctly.
+For example, in order to function properly and keep workers safe, PPE must fit correctly.
 With more women on the jobsite, this means ensuring that PPE and safety equipment is sized to fit everyone, from large men to small women.

 We also have to make sure that the culture of the workplace makes it comfortable for all workers on the jobsite to speak up if there’s an issue, and not be afraid that they’ll be called out and seen as the problem.

 These measures make the workplace safer for everyone.
 Thankfully, many GCs have taken note and begun instituting measures to address both the physical and emotional safety of all workers.
 But while this is a step in the right direction, we still have a long way to go.

 What Needs to Happen to Increase Women in the Trades

 Barlow says that one first step many GCs need to take is creating a culture in which workers of any gender feel comfortable reporting unsafe conditions and behavior on the worksite, and know that the problem will be addressed and that they themselves won’t be punished for reporting it.

 Second, according to both Barlow and Melendez, it’s important for jobsites to be clean and healthy for everyone.
 A big issue on some jobsites is the lack of clean, accessible sanitation facilities, which can be a health hazard.

 Third, says Barlow, companies need to take women’s safety on the jobsite seriously.
 She remembers one jobsite where she was filming a young woman who was new to the trades and feeling vulnerable.
 Periodically, a female safety officer would circle by and check in with her, and ask her to let her know if she needed anything.